mail2sada/Golang-Batch2/01_Overview/README.md

     Go is a statically typed programming language and works with a mechanism that makes it possible to compile code accurately while taking care of type conversions and compatibility level.
 This gives developers freedom from challenges associated with dynamically typed languages.

     3. #### Concurrency Support
     One of the prime characteristics of go programming language is its concurrency support.
 Golang, unlike other programming languages, offers easier and trackable concurrency options.
-This makes it easier for app developers to complete requests at a faster pace, free up allocated resources and network earlier, and much more.
+This makes it easier for app developers to complete requests at a faster pace, free up allocated resources and network resources earlier, and much more.

     4. #### Powerful Standard Library
     This programming language also comes loaded with a robust standard library.
-This libraries offer ample components that gives developers an escape from turning towards third party packages anymore.
+These libraries offer ample components that gives developers an escape from turning towards third party packages anymore.

     5. #### Powerful tool set
         1. Gofmt: It automatically formats your Go code, which eventually brings a major impact on readability.